Sony, Panasonic to cooperate on OLED televisions

-TOKYO Rival Japanese television makers Sony Corp and Panasonic Corp said Monday they will cooperate to make OLED (organic light emitting diode) sets as they battle Korean rivals Samsung Electronics and LG Electronics for pole position in the next-generation TV market.
+TOKYO Rival Japanese television makers Sony Corp (6758.T) and Panasonic Corp (6752.T) said Monday they will cooperate to make OLED (organic light emitting diode) sets as they battle Korean rivals Samsung Electronics (005930.KS) and LG Electronics (066570.KS) for pole position in the next-generation TV market.

 The race to garner a lead in OLED, widely touted as the successor to liquid-crystal displays, will depend on which company is able to mass produce screens at a price that will attract consumers to the new technology.